edvansts/students-api-spring/README.md

 # students-api-spring
-A REST API that implements Crud operations for students built with Spring Boot
+A Rest Api that implements an interface to Get, Post, Put and Delete students in a database using Spring Boot.